jpduarteeecs/hardwaremakers/labs_sp17/angklung/angkulng.md

 ![alt tag](pics/Angklung-Lessons_Musicon.png "Angklung")

 This week we are going to practice the process to upload code to a board, establish a serial communication with a computer, and use a computer to analyze the data from serial port.
-In addition, we will have the first chance to use oscilloscope, function generator, and power supply to test and understand HC-SR4 sensors.
+In addition, this will be our first opportunity to use an oscilloscope, function generator, and power supply to test and understand HC-SR4 sensors.

-At the end of the class, we will play all together a [song](http://bit.ly/2fzAcMh) :musical_note: :musical_note: :musical_note::musical_keyboard:.
+At the end of the class, we will all play together a [song](http://bit.ly/2fzAcMh) :musical_note: :musical_note: :musical_note::musical_keyboard:.

-This week experience is composed of 4 steps: laboratory equipment, HC-SR4 sensor characterization, HC-SR4 sensor implementation in a development board, and system integration.
+The project for this week is composed of 4 steps: laboratory equipment, HC-SR4 sensor characterization, HC-SR4 sensor implementation in a development board, and system integration.

 ## 1. Laboratory Equipment :radio:

-This week we will start using oscilloscope, function generator, and power supply.
+This week we will start by using an oscilloscope, function generator, and power supply.
 They are extremely helpful on hardware design and debugging, so try to practice with them as much as possible :wink:.
 The following picture shows a typical setup that you will find in an electronics lab.

 ![alt tag](pics/bench.png "Lab Bench")

 ### DC Power Supply

-A DC power supply supplies DC (constant) voltage, or in other words, it supply electric energy to an electrical load.
+A DC power supply supplies DC (constant) voltage, or in other words, it supplies electric energy to an electrical load.
 You can use them to feed and test your sensors and circuits.
 Today we will use them to generate a 5V supply needed for the HC-SR4 sensor.
 In order to setup a power supply you need to follow these instructions (see [video](https://youtu.be/oP0IX2d84Nk)):

 1. Power supply is turned on
 2. Current limit is set appropriately (0.1A)